lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 $u \leadsto v$, $v \leadsto u$, or there exists $w$ with $u \sim w$ and
 $w \sim v$.

-In minIR, the hypergraph vertices are the values of the computation, while the hyperedges define the operations.
-We call values that are target endpoints of an operation $o$ the _definitions_ of $o$, and those that are source endpoints its _uses_---and hence rename the adjacency functions $\mathit{src}$ and
+In minIR, the vertices are the values of the computation, while the hyperedges define the operations.
+We call values that are target endpoints of an operation
+$o$ the _definitions_ of $o$, and those that are source endpoints its _uses_---and hence rename the adjacency functions $\mathit{src}$ and
 $\mathit{tgt}$ to $\mathit{use}$ and $\mathit{def}$ respectively.
 For a
 hypergraph to be a valid minIR graph, some constraints must further be